top of page

 The Homo Sapiens' diet over 135,000 years had over 3000 plant species compared to the modern-day diet of 400 plant species, of which only about 100 are utilized for food presently.
 The lack of this diversity has negatively impacted our microbiome and overall health and well-being as a result.
 Only 9% of Americans are meeting the suggested intake of vegetables and 12% of Americans are meeting the suggested intake of fruits on a daily basis.
 No wonder we are so sick and vulnerable to viruses and disease!

-The current recommendation is to take in a minimum of 2 ½ cups per day of vegetables and 2 cups fruit in various colors per day.
+Take in a minimum of 2 ½ cups per day of vegetables and 2 cups fruit in various colors per day.
 How many fruit and vegetables do you take in per day?
 Have you ever considered the importance of incorporating a colorful plate of food to nourish your body properly?

 • Practice Mindful Eating